Ghada Waly: Egypt

+International Organizations

 She has held leadership positions as Managing Director of Social Fund for Development (SFD), a multimillion-dollar SME Fund, and as Assistant Resident Representative for poverty reduction at the United Nations Development Program (UNDP), where she was responsible for coordinating the Millennium Development Goals reports and launched the National Strategy for Micro Finance.
 She served as Micro Finance and Access to Finance Advisor to the Chairman of Egypt’s Financial Supervisory Authority and Executive Committee Member.
 She was Program Director of CARE International in Egypt, working in poverty alleviation in upper Egypt.
 She was elected co-chair of the SMEs donors’ subgroup for six years.